Division of Labor: How Markets Solve the Impossible Coordination Problem

 The Pin Factory Process Breakdown

-2. Straightening: Removing coils and bends
+2. Straightening (dresser): Removing coils and bends from drawn wire

-3. Cutting: Chopping wire into pin-length pieces
+3. Cutting straightened wire: Chopping wire into pin-length pieces

 Each worker became extraordinarily skilled at their specific task, leading to the massive productivity gains Smith observed.